abnas7511/Tindog-web/README.md

 ## Introduction

 TinDog is a website designed to help you find and connect with dogs in your area.
 It's easy to use and comes with a range of features to make your doggy matchmaking experience enjoyable.

+This is a project I had done on my full stack Journey With the course of angela Yu in Udemy.

 ### Technologies Used
 - HTML5